Daniel884936/TodoGeneric/README.md

+# TodoGeneric

-Simple example to implement generic service, controller and repository in ASP.NET CORE 3.1
+A simple example to implement generic service, controller and repository in ASP.NET CORE 3.1

 ## How to run it?
 1 -  Yo have to spicify your server in `./script/db_Script`